bollu/ppsspp-help/input/index.md

 * __Dangan Ronpa__ It fixes the crashes.
 * __Tekken 5 Dark Resurrection__ It fixes the health bars.

+__Software Skinning__

+It gives a performance boost in some games that extensively uses skeletal animation on characters.
+It uses CPU to compute them which decreases their rendering time thus increasing performance.
+However, some games like *Monster Hunter* games slows down with it.

 __Vertex Cache__

 This gives a performance boost when enabled as it skips few calculations on geometry, disable it if you see strange graphical glitches.
 Performance improvement will depend on game and GPU.

+__Lazy texture caching__

+[TODO: Explain]

+__Retain changed textures__

+[TODO: Explain]

 __Low quality Spine / Bezier Curves__